leonhsu95/js-code-quiz/README.md

 - The user will answer 5 MCQs but the question sample, that is the question title, choices and answer, as well as the quantity of questions can be adjusted in assets/js/question.js
 - User will be penalised by 15 seconds for each wrong answer.
 With the current time set of 80 seconds, answer all question incorrectly will result in a 0 score.
-- High Score is sorted with highest scorer first.
+- Still working on High Score Sorting.

 ## Tests